-Click on the following links for more information about the California MCL (additional documents are at the California Department of Public Health's (DPH's) Office of Regulations):
+Click on the following link for more information about the California MCL

 Ingestion of arsenic can pose a risk of cancer, according to OEHHA's PHG for Arsenic in Drinking Water (April 2004).
 The PHG is 0.004 μg/L, based on lung and urinary bladder cancer risk, corresponding to a de minimis cancer risk level (i.e., up to one excess case of cancer per million people per 70-year lifetime, if their drinking water contained arsenic at the concentration of the PHG).
 Arsenic can also result in a number of non-cancer effects at higher levels of exposure (e.g., vascular effects or skin effects), but the cancer risk is the most sensitive endpoint, and the basis for the PHG.
 Additional information on arsenic's health effects is available from the Agency for Toxic Substances and Disease Registry, the National Toxicology Program, and the World Health Organization.

 Arsenic is ubiquitous in nature and is commonly found in drinking water sources in California.
 The Division of Water Quality’s GAMA Program, in its Groundwater Information Sheet for Arsenic (PDF), has a map of arsenic detection, based on monitoring information from DDW's water quality monitoring database.
-As of August 2016, 947 drinking water wells reported a detection greater than 10 μg/L (of 12,237 wells sampled)
+In 2021, 821 drinking water wells reported a detection greater than 10 μg/L (of 6,034 unique wells sampled).

 Public water systems seeking assistance for arsenic-related projects should be aware of funding opportunities for water systems, some of which may be available for such projects.